Spatial-Data-Science-and-GEO-AI-Lab/MultiHealth_J/Log.md

 |Week|Progress
 |-|-
-|18|Read the provided papers to get familiar with the topic and its context.
+|17|Read the provided papers to get familiar with the topic and its context.
+|18|- Retrieved the population for 100 by 100 meter grid cells of Greater Manchester by using and altering functions written by Bart.
 |19|- Worked on it from wednesday afternoon due to personal issues monday and tuesday.
 ||- Tried to get the amount of intersections per grid by getting a small street network per grid centroid and then extracting the right statistic.
 ||- The code should now definitely work but it is still running after 16 hours.